See all state pages

 Oklahoma’s Promise

-To get a jump start on saving for college, Oklahoma students have the opportunity to earn a scholarship through the Oklahoma’s Promise program.
-Applicants must be Oklahoma residents, be enrolled in the 8th, 9th or 10th grade, and their parents’ federal adjusted gross income must not exceed $55,000 per year.
+To get a jump start on saving for college, Oklahoma high school students have the opportunity to earn a scholarship through the Oklahoma’s Promise program.
+Applicants must be Oklahoma residents, be enrolled in the 8th, 9th or 10th grade, and their parents’ federal adjusted gross income must meet certain requirements.
+The amounts recipients receive varies based on the school they attend and number of credit hours they take.

 Learn more